3mmaRand/gist-lm/docs/index.md

 In **Part 2**  works through *t*-test, one-way ANOVA and two-way ANOVA examples carried out first with `t.test()` and `aov()` and then with `lm()` to gain a good understanding of the `lm()` output and interrogation for reporting.

-**Part 3** gives a introduction to generalised linear models.

-**Part 4** gives a introduction to generalised linear models for count data and works through several examples.

-**Part 5** gives a introduction to generalised linear models for binomial data and works through several examples.

-## Software information

 I used the **`knitr`** package [@xie2015] and the **bookdown** package [@R-bookdown] to compile my book.
 My R session information is shown below: